 A wholesome cracked-wheat porridge is a comforting, fiber-filled idea for your next brunch.
 We filled ours with crisp cooking apples and pure maple syrup for an irresistible blend of sweet and spiced flavors.

 Fun pull-apart bread is a great way to get the family together.
-We kept our recipe low-cal and added healthful ingredients like apples, walnuts, and flaxseeds for a sweet brunch idea that won’t ruin your diet.
+We kept our recipe low-cal and added healthful ingredients like apples, walnuts, and flaxseed for a sweet brunch idea that won’t ruin your diet.

-Caballeros Pobres, a Mexican bread pudding, gets a brunch-style makeover.
+Caballeros pobres, a Mexican bread pudding, gets a brunch-style makeover.
 We took a traditional French toast recipe and topped it with sweet and spicy Latin flavors.
 Cinnamon, cloves, crunchy walnuts, and raisins team up for a syrup that's unlike anything from a bottle.

 A warm, fluffy mixture of spiced bread, crunchy walnuts, and banana gets even sweeter with the addition of melted chocolate.
 Despite all the decadent flavor, this brunch recipe is surprisingly low in calories.